rkillickdev/rewind/README.md

 ![App surface plane imagery](docs/surface-plane/pp5-surface-plane-imagery-merge.png)

-The brand logo used in the navbar has been chosen to invoke feelings of nostalgia and links well to the App name 'Rewind' - a nod to an age where 'rewinding cassette tapes was part of daily life.
+The brand logo used in the navbar has been chosen to evoke feelings of nostalgia and links well to the App name 'Rewind' - a nod to an age where 'rewinding cassette tapes was part of daily life.
 The colour scheme used is consistent with the rest of the site.

 ![App brand logo](docs/features/pp5-favicon-cassette-orange-logo.png)